AI for Coaches

 📋 8:30 AM — New Client Onboarding (Automated)

 A new lead filled out your contact form overnight.
-OpenClaw has already sent a welcome message, started the intake conversation, and is collecting their answers asynchronously.
+A Claude Code sub-agent has already sent a welcome message, started the intake conversation, and is collecting their answers asynchronously.
 You'll get the compiled brief once they're done — no back-and-forth emails required.

 🎯 9:00 AM — Session Prep Delivered

-Thirty minutes before your first call, OpenClaw delivers a prep brief: "Sarah completed 2 of 3 action items.
+Thirty minutes before your first call, Claude Code delivers a prep brief: "Sarah completed 2 of 3 action items.
 She messaged Tuesday about a conflict with her manager — tone was frustrated but solution-oriented.
 Suggested topic: explore the boundary-setting framework from last week."
 You walk into the session fully prepared.

 📞 9:30 AM — Coaching Session

 You do what you do best — coach.
-After the session, you spend 2 minutes voice-noting the key takeaways into OpenClaw.
+After the session, you spend 2 minutes voice-noting the key takeaways into Claude Code.

 ✉️ 9:45 AM — Follow-Up Drafted